 Heating your home

 When choosing heating for your home, consider the amount of heating you need, upfront and running costs and environmental impacts of the different options.

-World Health Organisation guidelines recommend a minimum temperature of 18˚C during the day, or a minimum of 20˚C for more vulnerable groups like children, the elderly and people who are ill.
+World Health Organisation guidelines recommend a minimum temperature of 18˚C in houses, or higher for more vulnerable groups like children, the elderly and people who are ill.
 This recommendation applies to all occupied rooms in your house.

 Before looking at heating options, sort out your insulation - you'll be able to use a smaller heating system and your home will be cheaper and easier to heat.